coderefinery/talk-general/talk.md

 - **Branches**
 - Lightweight markup
 - Readable on any device
-- Division into tutorials and keyword reference
+- Division into tutorials and API reference
 - Tutorials contain good defaults
 - Ready examples that one can copy-paste to get quickly started